-Carol Goodman is a partner of the firm, and the co-chair of both the firm’s Employment Practice and its Business Litigation Practice.
+Carol Goodman is a partner of the firm, and the co-chair of the firm’s Litigation Department.

-She has consistently been rated an outstanding lawyer by Thomson Reuters’ Super Lawyers (2013-2015), and by Martindale-Hubbell, which rates her AV preeminent – their highest level of professional excellence.
+Carol has consistently been rated by Thomson Reuters’ Super Lawyers (2013-2018), and by Martindale-Hubbell, which rates her AV preeminent – their highest level of professional excellence.

 Complex Commercial Litigation